Where to Book Tours in Fiji© FijiPocketGuide.com

 • They will only offer you the activities that are easy to do from the resort, making for a smooth experience.
 For activities that are a bit further away, they will usually book transport for you too.

-• Like travel agents (see above), resort staff have often experienced the tours and activities themselves so can advise from personal experience.
+• Like travel agents (see above), resort staff have sometimes experienced the tours and activities themselves, so they can advise from personal experience.
 Again, they will have done free trips, which is often slightly different to the paying customer experience.

 Cons of Booking Tours Through a Resort